 In future language design and evolution activities, the following items should be considered:

-Clearly state whether translators can extend the set of intrinsic procedures or not.
+Providing mechanisms to clearly document whether translators can extend the set of intrinsic procedures or not.

-Clearly state what the precedence is for resolving collisions.
+Providing mechanisms to document the precedence for resolving collisions.

-Clearly provide ways to mark a procedure signature as being the intrinsic or an application provided procedure.
+Provide mechanisms to mark a subprogram signature as being the intrinsic or an application provided procedure.

-Require that a diagnostic is issued when an application procedure matches the signature of an intrinsic procedure.
+Implementing a mandatory diagnostic to be issued when an application procedure matches the signature of an intrinsic procedure.

 6.46 Argument passing to library functions [TRJ]